Haggle with Plusnet

 In a nutshell, call up and ask for a better deal.
 Say you're paying too much or rivals' deals are cheaper.
 If Plusnet doesn't budge after that, or you're not happy with the offer, tell it you're leaving.
 More often than not you'll be transferred to its cancellations AKA retentions department.
 Here, staff have the power to offer hidden, unpublicised deals.

 While haggling's a powerful technique, it's not your only option.
-Never forget that you may be able to get the best deal by switching to a different provider - you can see our roundup of the best deals in the Cheap Broadband guide.
+Never forget that you may be able to get the best deal by switching to a different provider – you can compare broadband, phone and TV deals with our Broadband Unbundled tool.

 12 top haggling tips